 - 6 Big Picture Things to Do

 Yes, testosterone is critical for women.
 In fact, you might have more testosterone circulating in your body than you do estradiol, the primary estrogen.
-It’s role may be far more important than you think.
-The ovaries and adrenal glands produce most of it, while more is made throughout the body.
+Its role may be far more important than you think.
+The ovaries and adrenal glands produce most of it, while more is made elsewhere in the body.

 Dr. Kathy Maupin in her book, The Secret Female Hormone, says lack of testosterone is an issue in many women, leading to some of the other hormonal issues.
 Another thing to keep in mind is that testosterone is an estrogen precursor.
 It’s only one conversion step away from estradiol, the main good estrogen.

 Too little testosterone may result in:

 - Low Sex Drive and Inability to Orgasm

 - Osteoporosis and Sarcopenia (weak bones and muscles)